vmware-archive/cloud-init-vmware-guestinfo/README.md

 Please note that keys are set to the valid YAML string `---` as it is not possible remove an existing key from the guestinfo key-space.
 A key's analogous encoding property will be set to a single white-space character, causing the datasource to treat the actual key value as plain-text, thereby loading it as an empty YAML doc (hence the aforementioned `---`).

+### Reading the local IP addresses

+This datasource automatically discovers the local IPv4 and IPv6 addresses for a guest operating system based on the default routes.
+However, when inspecting a VM externally, it's not possible to know what the _default_ IP address is for the guest OS.
+That's why this datasource sets the discovered, local IPv4 and IPv6 addresses back in the guestinfo namespace as the following keys:

+* `guestinfo.local-ipv4`
+* `guestinfo.local-ipv6`

+It is possible that a host may not have any default, local IP addresses.
+It's also possible the reported, local addresses are link-local addresses.
+But these two keys may be used to discover what this datasource determined were the local IPv4 and IPv6 addresses for a host.

 ## Building the RPM

 Building the RPM locally is handled via Docker.
 Simple execute the following command: